 When archaeologists excavated the site, they discovered pot fragments that dated back to prehistoric times and the Bronze Age (3000 BC – 1200 BC).
 Furthermore, other items uncovered included early Christian stone furnishings, glass, bone, fresco-painted plaster, ceramic and metal objects, and models of Roman coins.

-Cista Velika’s Most Important Stećci
+Velika and Mala Crljivica’s Most Important Stećci

-The Ruins on Crljivica Stecci
+The Ruins of Velika and Mala Crljivica

 Additionally, historians classify this period as the late Antiquity and the Early Middle Ages.
 During the late Antiquity, the Roman Empire went through many drastic changes—socially, culturally, and organizationally—which interestingly enough started with Diocletian’s reign.